 The Letter of Intent should include comprehensive information about your child’s daily life, functional abilities, and medical care needs.
 It should also detail their routines, dietary preferences, and any therapies they require.
 This document is also an ideal place to describe your child’s interests, likes, and dislikes, which can be vital for maintaining consistency and comfort in their life, especially in your absence.

 Moreover, this letter can provide insights into your child’s personality and social preferences, which are essential for anyone stepping into a caregiving role.
-It helps the trustee and caregivers understand not just what care your child needs, but also how to provide that care in a way that respects their individuality and promotes their well-being.
+It helps the trustee and caregivers understand not just what care your child needs but also how to provide that care in a way that respects their individuality and promotes their well-being.

 Creating a Letter of Intent is a proactive step in planning for your special needs child’s future.
 Consulting with an estate planning attorney can help to clearly outline all your wishes and your child’s best interests in this document for those who may come to care for or make decisions for your child.